 Your sustainable exchange stay at WU

 Climate change and the linked grand challenges underline the necessity for sustainable mobility.
 As a responsible university, we want to provide you with information on how to make sustainable and environmental-friendly choices.
-When it comes to international student exchange, there are lots of options where you can leave a positive impact: be it by choosing your means of transportation, having a responsible consumer behavior, or by participating in student initiatives.
+When it comes to international student exchange, there are lots of options for you to make a positive impact: be it by choosing your means of transportation, having a responsible consumer behavior, or by participating in student initiatives.
 We are convinced that the future is best shaped together.

 - Your green travel to Vienna